guigolab/cls3-final-files-description/README.md

 The final loci master tables have the following artifact types included, in addition to the genuine models: polyASJdisag, recountSlt50, spliceSiteMisalign, tRepeatOverlap.

+## enhanced annotation

+**_Please use only after completely understanding the generation process.
+This is the genocde "reference" annotation enhanced with the refined novel "intergenic" CLS loci built from ONLY the spliced, refined (additional removal of the polyASJdisag artifacts) and might harbour read-throughs; this is not the final gencode annotation_**

+## gencode v47